 - Engages in post-award administration

-The PS III participates in special projects as assigned by the Procurement Director and assumes the authority fully commensurate with assigned duties and responsibilities.
+The Procurement Specialist participates in special projects as assigned by the Procurement Director and will assume the authority fully commensurate with assigned duties and responsibilities.

 Education and Experience: